LSU fires coach Brian Kelly in the 4th season of his 10-year, $100 million deal

 “I am confident in our ability to bring to Baton Rouge an outstanding leader, teacher and coach, who fits our culture and community and who embraces the excellence that we demand,” Woodward said.

-LSU could have to pay Kelly tens of millions not to coach, but the precise figure was unclear on Sunday night.
+LSU could have to pay Kelly more than $52 million to not coach through 2031, but the precise figure was unclear on Sunday night.

 “We will continue to negotiate his separation and will work toward a path that is better for both parties,” Woodward said.